DurhamIP/prog-prac2/README.md

 2. Using the _Turtle_ project, add methods to draw pentagons and hexagons inside the _PictureMaker_ class, with a parameter specifying the length of sides.
 Try changing the colour of the pen doing the drawing.
-You can add a set of methods to the PictureMaker class to choose a colour, or a single method that takes a Color object as a parameter.
-A selection of possible colours are listed in the Color class.
+You can add a set of methods to the _PictureMaker_ class to choose a colour, or a single method that takes a _Color_ object as a parameter.
+A selection of possible colours are listed in the _Color_ class
-	
-
 __Hint:__ Java was produced by an American company, so American spellings such as “color” are used, e.g. for a turtle called fred, the code to change colour would be: `fred.setColor(Color.blue);`